AustinClojure/workshop-docs/Pages/3-repl.md

 You can see the docs and parameters for a function by calling `doc`.

 ```
-user> (clojure.repl/doc hello-world)
+user> (doc hello-world)
 -------------------------
 user/hello-world
 ([])
   ye olde 'Hello, World'
 ```

-You can do `(doc hello-world)` if you have the `clojure.repl` namespace already loaded.

 You can look up any function in Clojure!
-Here is a couple:
+Here are a couple examples:

 ```
 user> (doc clojure.string/join)